“We need a people’s cryo-EM”

 • Experience the dynamic molecular architectures and conformations of samples first-hand.

-• Shape the future of molecular discovery with ease and ensure reproducibility.
+• Shape the future of macromolecular and drug discovery with ease and reproducibility.

-• Don’t stop at biochemical functional assays!
-Visualize the structures and contribute to scientific discovery and knowledge
+• Don’t stop at biochemical functional assays but visualize and take target discovery and knowledge to applications

 • Structures from homogeneous and heterogeneous samples.